How to Address Eczema on Your Face, According to a DermatologistAugust 29, 2023

 According to Dr. Miller, eczema can occur on the face for a number of reasons: “As patients get older, facial eczema can result from allergic reactions to topical products such as metals, fragrances or even preservatives.”
 It’s also possible that inflamed oil glands can cause seborrheic dermatitis, which is one of the most common forms of eczema.

-While my little patch of eczema was improving thanks to prescription cream, I was still curious whether eczema on the face needs to be handled differently than on the body.
-Dr. Miller was also able to provide valuable insight on this question.
+It’s also important to note that treating eczema on the face differs from treating eczema on the rest of the body.
 “We often try to limit the use of topical steroid creams on the face, if possible, since they remain as the first line of therapy for body eczema,” he says.
 “Steroid treatment can be too harsh for the delicate facial skin, which is why non-steroidal alternatives are preferred.”